Thalassa CMS logo

 int GetSectionNames(const ScriptVariable &group_id,

-class ScriptVector &names) const;
+ScriptVector &names) const;

 method.
 Suppose your configuration file contains the following: